-Information Technology provides the infrastructure for business.
-From communication security to complex simulations the application of our research specialisms contributes to increasing the efficiency and effectiveness of operations.
-Information Technology is concerned with how cutting-edge computing techniques are applied to real-life problems such as those found in commerce, healthcare, transportation, emergency services, and the entertainment industry.
+Information technology provides the infrastructure for business.
+From communications and security to complex simulations, the application of our research specialisms increases the efficiency and effectiveness of real-world operations.
+Information technology considers how cutting-edge computing techniques are applied to real-life problems, such as those found in commerce, healthcare, transportation, emergency services and the entertainment industry.

 UCAS code: G500

 Course fees: Home/EU: £9,000 International: £16,500

 Information about living expenses and financial support can be found on the University's website.

 Scholarships: Scholarships and bursaries worth up to £8,000 available.

 Course brochure: Download